 While the latter of these two questions is less quantifiable, we can give you some solid recommendations for what the majority of people use as a good place to start.
 40-60L is a good volume for most people for 1-5 nights.
 For 2-7 night trips, we would recommend 50-75L packs.
 Lastly, for most people taking trips one week or longer, we would recommend 60-85L packs.
 We focused our review on 60-70L packs because those are the most popular overall volume and they tend to suit the most people for their needs.

 Gone are the days of the eight-pound behemoths that were the standard 25 years ago.
 Today, even full-featured backpacking packs are much more comfortable than their heavier ancestors and often weigh in at a little over half of that.
 Most of the packs in our review weigh between three and a half and just over five pounds, with a few lighter options, like the 2 lb 8 oz Osprey Exos 58.
-Even some more heavily featured models like The North Face Banchee 65 or the REI Flash 65 only weigh in around 3 lbs 10 oz.
+Even some more heavily featured models like The North Face Banchee 65 only weighs 3 lbs 10 oz.

 A Note on Pack Weight